Vijay Kumar Raina

 Vijay Kumar Raina is an Indian geologist and glaciologist, and author of a controversial discussion paper from India's Ministry of Environment and Forests regarding Himalayan glaciers.
 He was formerly deputy director-general of the Geological Survey of India, and led two scientific expeditions conducted by the Indian Antarctic Program.

 Career

+In June 1958, Raina led the first Geological Survey of India expedition to the Siachen glacier.

+In the 1980s, Raina was the director general of the glaciology division at Geological Survey of India (GSI).